Authentication Profiles and Resources

 • Attribute.
 Specifies the SAML attribute you want to use to differentiate imported user accounts.
 For example, you could select the attribute department and then assign different user policies to import user accounts from different departments.
 You can also use this field to exclude SSO accounts for which you do not want to allow authentication.

 • Value.
 Specifies the SAML attribute value.
 That is, you specify one of the possible values for the attribute (specified in the Attribute field).
-SL1 will compare the value in this field to the retrieved value for the Attribute.
+Skylar One will compare the value in this field to the retrieved value for the Attribute.

 • Policy.
 Choose one of the following:

 • Do Not Authenticate.
 If the retrieved value of the specified Attribute matches the value in the Value field, the user is not authenticated.
-This setting applies to new users for whom SSO would have to create a new account in SL1 and for users who already have an account in SL1.
+This setting applies to new users for whom SSO would have to create a new account in Skylar One and for users who already have an account in Skylar One.

 • the policy you want to associate with that value.
 Select from a list of all user policies that specify SSO in the Authentication Method field.